Can I claim PIP for mental health?

 PIP daily living and mobility test

 PIP is not awarded on your physical or mental health condition.
-It’s based on the level of help you need as a result of your condition.
+It’s based on the level of help you need because of your condition.

 You’re assessed for PIP on the level of help you need to complete specific activities, which are categorised as two components – daily living component and mobility component.